developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/about/index.md

 ## Overview

 DataWedge provides barcode scanning and processing services for Zebra devices running Android and Windows.
-This enables device apps to scan and acquire barcode data without the modifications necessary to use scanner APIs.
+This useful tool enables device apps to acquire barcode data without the modifications necessary to use scanner APIs.
 DataWedge is included with all Zebra devices and can be easily configured to automatically provide scanning services whenever a particular app is launched.

 **Important: Control of barcode scanning hardware is exclusive**.
 When DataWedge is active, Scanner and Barcode APIs of Enterprise Browser and other apps will be inoperative.
 Likewise, when an app such as Enterprise Browser controls the scanning hardware, other apps (including DataWedge) are locked out.
 It's therefore important to understand how to take control of a device's scanner hardware and release it when scanning operations are complete.
 This guide includes instructions for such activities.

 ###Main Functionality
-DataWedge provides the following primary capabilities:
+DataWedge provides the following primary functions:

 * Scan and process numerous barcode symbologies (see table below)
+* Set DataWedge to become the default scanner for one or more apps
+* Create Profiles to implement specific DataWedge features for individual apps
 * Enable/Disable decoding of individual symbologies based on need
-* Associate DataWedge with one or more apps to become the default scanner
 * Format output according to custom rules
 * Accept plug-ins for input, output and processing
 * Import and export settings
 * Restore settings to factory defaults
-* Remote configuration and mass-deployment via MDM
+* Remotely configure and mass-deploy via MDM
 * Option to import and apply new settings at each launch

 ###Is DataWedge Installed?